robohydra/robohydra/documentation/next/summoners/index.md

 };
 {% endhighlight %}

-If the RoboHydra server loads only one plugin with a `robohydraPicker` summoner trait, it will use this RoboHydra picker function to decide how to dispatch the different incoming requests.
-If it has more than one `robohydraPicker` available, you will have to use a configuration file a set the `robohydraPickerPlugin` property in `summoner`.
+If the RoboHydra server loads only one plugin with a `hydraPicker` summoner trait, it will use this RoboHydra picker function to decide how to dispatch the different incoming requests.
+If it has more than one `hydraPicker` available, you will have to use a configuration file a set the `hydraPickerPlugin` property in `summoner`.
 See the [configuration section](../configuration) for more information.